Bliss — Architecture

 create,update, andfindManyoperations to encrypt/decrypt automatically.
 Application code never handles ciphertext directly.

-Every incoming transaction (Plaid or CSV import) is classified into a category using a three-tier waterfall.
+Every incoming transaction (Plaid or CSV import) is classified into a category using a four-tier waterfall.
 Each tier is progressively more expensive:

 Transaction Description